• Skip to primary navigation

 • Use a slotted spoon or strainer to remove from oil and transfer to a paper towel lined plate.
 Make sure oil returns to 375F (190C) before frying your next batch of pickles.

 • Fried pickles are best enjoyed warm.
-If desired, serve with dipping sauce, which can be made by stirring together dipping sauce ingredients until combined.
+If desired, serve with dipping sauce, which can be made by stirring together all of the dipping sauce ingredients until combined.

 Notes